kimsa9/movie_recommendation/README.md

 **Goal 2 :**
 For all the movies that are rated in movies_metadata.csv file, create a file that contains pairs of (movie, movie) (movies are distinct) containing three columns: Id, MovieId, MovieId and Rating.

-# Entries

-### movies_metadata.csv
-Features

-- adult: Indicates if the movie is X-Rated or Adult.
-- belongs\_to\_collection: A stringified dictionary that gives information on the movie series the particular film belongs to.
-- budget: The budget of the movie in dollars.
-- genres: A stringified list of dictionaries that list out all the genres associated with the movie.
-- homepage: The Official Homepage of the move.
-- id: The ID of the move.
-- imdb_id: The IMDB ID of the movie.
-- original_language: The language in which the movie was originally shot in.
-- original_title: The original title of the movie.
-- overview: A brief blurb of the movie.
-- popularity: The Popularity Score assigned by TMDB.
-- poster_path: The URL of the poster image.
-- production_companies: A stringified list of production companies involved with the making of the movie.
-- production_countries: A stringified list of countries where the movie was shot/produced in.
-- release_date: Theatrical Release Date of the movie.
-- revenue: The total revenue of the movie in dollars.
-- runtime: The runtime of the movie in minutes.
-- spoken_languages: A stringified list of spoken languages in the film.
-- status: The status of the movie (Released, To Be Released, Announced, etc.)
-- tagline: The tagline of the movie.
-- title: The Official Title of the movie.
-- video: Indicates if there is a video present of the movie with TMDB.
-- vote_average: The average rating of the movie.
-- vote_count: The number of votes by users, as counted by TMDB.

 # Method used

 - Collaborative filtering.